All emergency services

 If you're delayed, contact local authorities about a visa extension if required.

-Slipping on ice can result in serious injury, such as broken bones, back injuries or paralysis.
+Slipping on ice can result in serious injuries, such as broken bones, back injuries, or paralysis.

 During summer, forest and peat fires can occur in Russia, including in the Moscow region.

-The North Caucasus and far eastern region of Russia can experience earthquakes.
+The North Caucasus and the far eastern region of Russia can experience earthquakes.

 Tsunamis are common in all oceanic regions of the world.